snaildos/Fifo-Browser/README.md

 [![Downloads](https://img.shields.io/github/downloads/snaildos/Fifo-Browser/total.svg?style=flat-square)](https://fifo.snaildos.com)

-Fifo is a modern web browser, built on top of modern web technologies such as `Electron` and `React`, that can also be used as a framework to create a custom web browser (see the [License](#license) section).
+Fifo is a modern web browser, built on top of modern web technologies such as `Electron` and `React` that is mean't to be secure.
 It's a more, optimized, more updated fork of Wexond.
+This browser is meant for office work, gaming, research and is a secure private browser.
+Fifo aims to be cross platform.
+FIFO (Fly In Fly Out for your data.)

 </div>